anjomshoaa/asai-ne-2023/content/1-applications.md

 - Name and short description of your research group (up to 1 page)
 - Short description of your group including List of research topics, selected publications, and projects

-Each research group will get the opportunity to present their work in a
+Each research group will present their work as

-- five-minute lightning talk and
+- a five-minute lightning talk during the presentation session and
-- a poster session.
+- a poster during the poster presenation session.

 We plan to publish lightning talk slides and posters online on this website.